 Configures and operates the CRC peripheral for ensuring data integrity.

 The CRC driver can calculate 8-, 16- and 32-bit values on blocks of data that reside in memory or on a stream of data over a serial channel.
 The driver performs CRC calculation using various types of industry standard polynomials.

 Performs system initialization after power-on or reset, and all functions necessary to reach the main() function in the user’s application.

 The BSP performs initialization functions such as setting up stacks, heap, clocks, interrupts, and C runtime environment.
 It consists of MCU-specific, board-specific, and generic code and APIs.
 All Synergy Kits and MCUs are supported by a BSP.
 To generate the board level support for your own circuit board and application, use the BSP API.

-The SSP consists of clear source code and protected source code.
-Clear source code can be edited and saved regardless of the license.
-Protected source code can be viewed or edited with the appropriate SSP license.
-Typical product development does not require modification of protected source code, and most products can be taken to production without source code alteration.
+Starting with 2.0.0 most SSP modules are distributed in plain text source code format with a couple of privileged modules provided in binary object code format (pre-built library).
+Clear source code can be edited and saved regardless of the license, however the binary object code cannot be edited and can only be used in projects.
+Typical product development does not require modification of source code, and most products can be taken to production without modifying the SSP source code.

 SSP License Types